mxliu/ACTION-Software-for-Functional-MRI-Analysis/README.md

 - `nlength`: the length of fMRI time series
 - `nroi`: the number of regions-of-interest (ROIs)

-3. A default GCN model is used in each of those federated learning methods.
+3. A default GCN model is used in each federated learning method.
 Note that users can also employ other backbone models for federated learning.

 4. Acknowledgments to the following public projects: